Premium pricing: Premium segment

 Premium brands are designed to convey an impression of exclusivity or rarity, especially in the mass markets.
 Targeted customer groups can be high or average income; especially the latter can be premium-aware but on the lookout for bargains.
-Frequently, companies will invent various (sub)brands to differentiate their product lines into premium and general segments (as, for example, Toyota does with its Lexus marque).
+Frequently, companies will invent various (sub)brands to differentiate their product lines into premium and general segments (as, for example, Toyota does with its Lexus marque) or even premium, mid-tier, and general segments (such as Lincoln, the defunct Mercury and Ford for the Ford Motor Company).
 In most ways, the premium segment can be thought of as the complement of value brands.
 The success of a brand is determined by the combination of aforesaid category and the market share.
 In that sense, the term "premium" replaces the traditional attribute "luxury," although the former can be perceived as less ostentatious.